microsoft/AirSim/docs/unreal_demo.md

 Press `F5` to `run`.
 This will run the Visual Studio debugger, and it you should see the `Unreal Editor` loading.
 The unreal game is not running yet.
 This is a handy mode that lets you edit the game content in the Unreal Editor and debug the game using Visual Studio debugger.

-Make sure your ~/Documents/AirSim/settings.json looks like this
+When you click Play AirSim will create a settings file in ~/Documents/AirSim/settings.json.
+Make sure it looks like this:
 ````
 {
   "LocalHostIp": "127.0.0.1",